 In addition to being a licensed attorney, Ms. Cuevas is also a Certified Professional in Human Resources.
 Ms. Cuevas gained experience in employment law, retirement, education and civil rights at previous firms.
-Her prior experience also includes internships with the Equal Employment Opportunity Commission and National Labor Relations Board.
+Her prior experience also includes internships with the Equal Employment Opportunity Commission and the National Labor Relations Board.

 During her LL.M. program, Ms. Cuevas served as the Associate Editor of the Berkeley Journal of International Law (BJIL).
 During law school, Ms. Cuevas served as the Vice-President of External Affairs for the Moot Court Honors Society.
 In addition, she won a CALI award for receiving the highest grade in her Immigration Law class.

 Ms. Cuevas is a popular and highly requested speaker.
 She regularly provides training throughout the nation on a variety of subjects of interest to K-12 school districts, community colleges, universities, governing boards, and other management teams.